 sudo systemctl enable --now inmanta-server

-The server dashboard is now available on the port and host configured in step 7.
+The web-console is now available on the port and host configured in step 7.

 Follow the instructions in Performance Metering to send performance metrics to influxdb.
 This is only recommended for production deployments.